etlbox/etlbox.website/doks_v1.8/content/product/details/licensing/index.md

 ---
 title: "Licensing Options"
-description: "ETLBox Licensing Options: Choose the Right Plan for Your Needs"
+description: "ETLBox licensing options for internal projects and commercial redistribution.
+Choose Standard or Enterprise OEM plans that fit how you ship .NET software."
 lead: "Whether you're using ETLBox for internal projects or integrating it into commercial products, we offer flexible licensing options tailored to fit your business needs."
 draft: false
 images: []